trumans/treehouse-react-gallery-app/README.md

 - "npm start" launches the app with the URL "localhost:3000", which automatically redirects to a search for "octopus".
 - The app has a search form to submit a user-defined search.
 - The app has three buttons to submit pre-defined searches.
-- A search may be submitted with a URL of the form "localhost:3000/search/<topic>" where <topic> is the search term.
+- A search may be submitted with a URL of the form "localhost:3000/search/_topic_" where _topic_ is the search term.
-- The browser's Back button will redisplay previous searches.
+- The browser's Back button redisplays previous searches.

-# Exceeds Requirements features #
+# Exceeds Requirements Features #
 The app also has the following features
 - A Loading message appears briefly between the search submission and the results display.
 - A No Results message is displayed if the search returns nothing.
-- A URL path that is not of the form /search/<topic> returns a Page Does Not Exist message.
+- A URL path that is not of the form /search/_topic_ returns a Page Does Not Exist message.

 # To Install #
 1. Download the project and install dependencies with npm.